emilsto/HSL-CityBike-App/README.md

 - https://dev.hsl.fi/citybikes/od-trips-2021/2021-06.csv
 - https://dev.hsl.fi/citybikes/od-trips-2021/2021-07.csv

 and place them in the `data` directory of the project.
-After that run the python script `data/parse_data.py` to parse the data into a format that the backend can use.
+After that run the python script `parse_data.py` from data directory to parse the data into a format that the backend can use.

 #### Starting the database